Resources for Mechanical Engineering

-Students in the Department of Mechanical Engineering at UL Lafayette belong to one of the oldest and broadest engineering disciplines.
+Students in the University of Louisiana at Lafayette Department of Mechanical Engineering belong to one of the oldest and broadest engineering disciplines.
 Mechanical engineers are involved in the design and development of mechanical applications that are applied to manufacturing, robotics, air conditioning, aerospace technologies and other devices using mechanical systems.
 The profession is becoming increasingly involved in the environmental and biomedical fields, such as the design of artificial prostheses.
 An education in mechanical engineering provides a wide range of professional opportunities, and the librarians at Edith Garland Dupré Library are eager to help prepare students by providing them with the resources they need for their education.

-Please use the following tabs to locate the various types of resources and information available in this LibGuide.
+Please use the following tabs to locate the various types of resources and information available in this guide.

 Mechanical Engineering Students Present Senior Projects